MayurManjrekar/DevSecOps-Demo/README.md

 ```

 ### Step 6: Run SonarQube Analysis
-* From your project directory, run:
+* Generates test and coverage reports
 ```
-./gradlew build sonarqube
+npm run test -- --coverage
 ```

-or
+* From your project directory, run:  Builds the app and uploads analysis + coverage to SonarQube
 ```
 gradle build sonarqube
 ```